Undergraduate Admission Process

 Prepare for Your Arrival

 On Campus Housing is mandatory for all freshmen and sophomores.
-Please complete the Residence Life Housing Application and submit the form by the established deadline.
+Please complete the Residence Life Housing Application (Fall 2019 form not yet available) and submit the form by the established deadline.
 For more information on Residence Life please click here

 All students entering a school or college of the University for the first time are required to submit a completed Report of Medical History, proof of immunity to vaccine-preventable diseases as required by the District of Columbia Immunization Law, and University Policy, and tuberculosis screening.
 For a complete list of the medical documentations please click here.